dynatrace-ace/perform2021-vhot-qualitygates/lab-guides/00_Environment_Overview/Readme.md

 ## Step 8 - Release the first version to staging
 Go into `Jenkins > sockshop > create-release-branch` and use `carts` as parameter to create a new branch for our release to staging.
-Then go into `Jenkins > sockshop > Scan Multibranch Pipeline Now` to visualize the new branch created and trigger automatically a new build.
+Then go into `Jenkins > sockshop > carts` and click on `Scan Multibranch Pipeline Now` to visualize the new branch created and trigger automatically a new build.

-After the build has finished run `kubectl -n staging get deploy carts` to see the microservice running in the staging environment.
+After the build has finished, run `kubectl -n staging get deploy carts` to see the microservice running in the staging environment.

 ## Next steps
 We have now a working version of our microservice running in the environments `dev` and `staging`, but we haven't implemented any quality checks yet.
 In the next labs, we will configure `Keptn + Dynatrace + Jenkins` to implement a Quality Gate and we see how this can prevent bad builds from being promoted from one environment into the next one.